-A listing of the environmental law resources on Lexis Advance can be located using the Browse Topic tab > Environmental Law.
-Lexis' environmental law resources are arranged by broad topical areas (e.g. Air Quality, Climate Change, Water Quality) and contain primary law material, legislative histories of major acts, regulatory material, secondary sources, and news sources.
-In addition, Lexis.com provides a searchable database of federal and state environmental site records.
-Information on these sites can be found at Area of Law - By Topic > Environment > Environmental Site Records.
+A listing of the environmental law resources on Lexis Advance can be located using the Browse > Sources > By Practice Area > Environmental Law.
+Lexis' environmental law resources contain primary law material, legislative histories of major acts, regulatory material, EPA site records, secondary sources, and news sources.

 WestlawNext contains more than 150 environmental law databases covering all aspects of environmental law.
 A list of these databases can be found using the Practice Areas tab and selecting Energy & Environment which will place you in the Practitioner Insights for Energy & Environment.
 Resources will be listed in the right sidebar and include primary law, legislative history, regulatory material, secondary sources, and news.